Perl-Toolchain-Gang/YAML-Tiny/README.md

 __Nodes__

-Support for nodes optional anchor and tag properties are __not__ required.
+Support for nodes optional anchor and tag properties is __not__ required.

 Support for node anchors is __not__ required.